tradecloud/tradecloud-docs-api-v2/buyer/receive/README.md

 ## Delivery schedule

-`deliverySchedule`: the proposed or confirmed planned delivery schedule.
+`deliverySchedule`: the proposed or confirmed delivery schedule.

 * `deliverySchedule.position`: the optional position in the delivery schedule.
 Not to be confused with the `line.position`
 * `deliverySchedule.date`: the delivery date of this delivery schedule position.
 Date has ISO 8601 date `yyyy-MM-dd` format.
 See also [Standards](../../api/standards.md).